deep-outcome/tries/trie/README.md

 ### custom alphabet implementation

-- use `Trie::new_with` in conjunction with implementation for char-index conversion function and apposite alphabet len
+- use `Trie::new_with` in conjunction with implementation for char-index conversion function and apposite alphabet length
 - example bellow shows sample implementation for alphabet extended with capital letters